chakrabar/chakrabar.github.io/_posts/articles/2018-07-07-what-is-graphql.md

 # GraphQL

 The term `GraphQL` has been around for quite a while, but still it is not very clear to many developers what it really is!
 At least it wasn't for me.
 Also, many people relate GraphQL and Graph Databases, which are actually not related in any way!
-Let's just try to wrap our head around the basic concepts and see if it can help us solve some of our real life problems.
+Some of the definitions on the internet can also be confusing!
+So let's just try simplify the terminology & wrap our head around the basic concepts, and see if it can help us solve some of our real life problems.

 #### What is GraphQL

 <u>GraphQL is an API standard</u>.
-It defines a way of building smart APIs where the client can ask for exactly what data is needed, and the API/Server returns the same data as requested by the client.
-GraphQL stands for "Graph Query Language", but it's not a query language as SQL, it is way of building standard APIs like REST principles.
+It defines a way of building smart APIs where the client can ask for exactly what data is needed, and the API server returns the same data as requested by the client.

+> GraphQL is a query language for APIs and a runtime for fulfilling those queries with your existing data. - [GraphQL home](http://graphql.github.io/)

+GraphQL stands for "Graph Query Language".
+It's not a database query language like SQL, it is a way of building standard APIs like REST principles, which allows data queries.
 It can also be thought of as a smart way of fetching data.

-[GraphQL](https://graphql.org/) was initially designed in Facebook for their back-end for web & mobile apps.
-Now it has been made [open source](https://github.com/graphql) and supported by a large community.
+[GraphQL](https://graphql.org/) was initially designed in Facebook for their back-end apps for web & mobile apps.
+It was made [open source](https://github.com/graphql) in 2015 and now it's supported by a large community.

 Since it's more of a standard than a specific implementation, it's possible to use them on almost any platform.
 There is already support in many languages for [GraphQL servers](http://graphql.github.io/code/) & [clients](http://graphql.github.io/code/#graphql-clients) including `JavaScript`, `Java`, `C#/.NET`, `Go`, `Python`, `Scala` etc.